a-griffiths/AutoSpec/README.md

 **PRE_OUT:** string to prepend to the output files (will be followed by 'id.fits')

-**SIZE:** this is the size of the subcube and postage stamp images the software will create (in arcseconds), make sure this is atleast as big as your largest source in the data.
+**SIZE:** this is the size of the subcube and postage stamp images the software will create (in arcseconds).
+If in constant mode, make sure this is at least as big as your largest source in the data.
+If in catalogue mode, this is defined in the catalogue file instead, this parameter however will be used as default if value is missing.
 Note that this size is the full size of the image/cube (i.e. 5 will produce a 5x5 arcsecond cut out centred on the RA and DEC from the catalog).
+You should also consider processing time when deciding on this value, a larger size will mean bigger subcubes and images and larger extraction times.

 **XCOR:** this parameter tells the code if it should perform the extra cross-correlation step or not.
 This produces a higher S/N final spectra but adds on a little more time for each object.